 11. Korean Half Up Half Down

-There are not many styles as effortlessly cool as the Korean half up half down hairstyle.
+Not many styles are as effortlessly cool as the Korean half up half down hairstyle.
 As the name suggests, this is a look defined by being one part up and the other down, but how you choose to do this is open to interpretation.
 A great choice would be with a simple ponytail to pull some of the hair away from the face, leaving the rest loose to show off your texture.
 For an unstructured finish, try the messy approach.

 12. Korean Drop Fade